Add.xyz (ADD) Price Hits $0.21 on Exchanges

-Add.xyz (CURRENCY:ADD) traded down 0.5% against the US dollar during the 1-day period ending at 19:00 PM Eastern on August 16th.
-During the last seven days, Add.xyz has traded 4.3% lower against the US dollar.
-Add.xyz has a market capitalization of $1.26 million and approximately $5,307.00 worth of Add.xyz was traded on exchanges in the last 24 hours.
-One Add.xyz coin can now be bought for $0.21 or 0.00000451 BTC on popular cryptocurrency exchanges.
+Add.xyz (CURRENCY:ADD) traded up 0.6% against the US dollar during the 1 day period ending at 16:00 PM Eastern on August 17th.
+Add.xyz has a total market capitalization of $1.26 million and approximately $21,238.00 worth of Add.xyz was traded on exchanges in the last day.
+In the last week, Add.xyz has traded down 2% against the US dollar.
+One Add.xyz coin can now be bought for approximately $0.21 or 0.00000461 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.